twpayne/chezmoi/docs/CONTRIBUTING.md

 Releases are managed with [goreleaser](https://goreleaser.com/).

-Before creating a release, please run:

-    make pre-release-checks

-This will run a variety of strict checks.
-Many can be ignored, but please manually check each of them before tagging a release.

 To create a new release, push a tag, eg:

     git tag -a v0.1.0 -m "First release"